harvard-itsecurity/docker-lastark/README.md

 Even though the config file is mounted read-only, it's at least hypothetically possible to imagine a scenario where someone will find a way to modify it and re-load it.
 One of the ways we add additional security around that is with the ```CONFIG_HASH``` check.

-The idea behind this is that if you compuate the ```sha1sum``` hash of your lastark.cfg, and then pass it pass ```--env CONFIG_HASH=$sha1sum``` to docker as a runtime parameter, it will keep checking the run time config for that hash.
-If someone finds a way to modify the read-only file, it will log the event, and notify you via email.
+The idea behind this is that you compute the ```sha1sum``` hash of your ```lastark.cfg```, and pass it to docker as a runtime environment parameter ```--env CONFIG_HASH=$sha1sum```.
+LastArk will keep checking and comparing the run time config against the preset hash, and if it ever differs, it will log the event and notify you via email.

-The full config would look like this:
+The docker run with the hash checking enabled would look like this:
 ```
 # Assuming the sha1sum of your your lastark.cfg is: da39a3ee5e6b4b0d3255bfef95601890afd80709